ttran9/tt-forecast-spring/README.md

     - Some technologies used would be Spring Boot, Java 8, Hibernate 5, PostgreSQL (used locally and on Heroku).
         - For a local database I ran the latest PostgreSQL docker image inside of a docker container.

+# Summary of this branch
+- This branch is integrating the services that make calls to Google's Geocoding API and the Darksky API to get the forecast results.

+- I will also be writing some unit tests to ensure the services are working as expected.
+    - The tests will not be testing for content but just that the services are making expected method calls.

 # Details about this Repository

 - For this application there will also be another user account that I created that has limited